Jessedev1/MVS/README.md

 1. You do not have the permission to edit the MVS.bat file.
 2. Claiming MVS is made by you is not allowed.
 The only one who's working on MVS is MLGEditz.
-3. Every download needs to go using the official [Downloadpage](https://download.mlgeditz.nl).
+3. Every download needs to go using the official Downloadpage: https://download.mlgeditz.nl

 ```
 You agree with this terms automatically when installing MVS.